-The initial focus will be on social inclusion through rehabilitation, including prosthetics and other aids, and formal employment through job placement and sensitising workplaces.
+The initial focus will be on physical rehabilitation, including prosthetics, orthotics, mobility devices, counselling and other aids for both adults and children.
+Formal employment services focus initially on through job placement and sensitising workplaces.

 There will be openness to promoting entrepreneurship of, or involving, persons with disabilities, but with a focus on only supporting financially viable and sustainable enterprises.
 ACCESS will not support small grants and loans or well-intentioned but poorly conceived ventures based on low-level skills with no clear market links.